FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 	<figcaption>Gamma 2.2 its inverted counterpart baked into 1D LUTs</figcaption>
 </figure>

 At the bottom of the LUT collection select box in chapter [So many colors](#so-many-colors), I included two gamma ramps for reference.
 Gamma 2.2 and inverse of Gamma 2.2.
+For this example: ***1D vector in, 1D vector out***, but you can also output up to 4D vectors with a 1D LUT, as we have 4 color channels.
 Whether or not there is benefit from accelerating gamma transformations via 1D LUTs is a question only answerable via benchmarking, but you could imagine other calculations, that would definitely benefit.

 An example of this in the wild is tinting the monitor orange during night time [to prevent eye-strain](https://en.wikipedia.org/wiki/Biological_effects_of_high-energy_visible_light#Digital_filters), performed by Software like [Redshift](http://jonls.dk/redshift/).
 This works by changing the Gamma Ramp, a 1D LUT each for the Red, Green and Blue channel **of the monitor**.
 To do so it precalculates the Kelvin Warmth -> RGB and additional Gamma calculations by generating 3 1D LUTs, [as seen in Redshift's source code](https://github.com/jonls/redshift/blob/490ba2aae9cfee097a88b6e2be98aeb1ce990050/src/colorramp.c#L289).